aaronbenny0506-lang/Customer-Churn-Prediction/README.md

 ## Best Model with Justification
 **Logistic Regression** was selected as the best-performing model, based on its highest F1-Score (0.6925) among the three.

 While all three models achieve very high recall (~98–99%), meaning they rarely miss an actual churner, Logistic Regression achieves a meaningfully higher precision (0.53 vs. 0.49) than the tree-based models.
-This means Logistic Regression produces fewer false positives — fewer customers wrongly flagged as likely to churn — making it the most balanced choice between catching real churners and avoiding wasted retention effort on customers who wouldn't have churned anyway.
+This means Logistic Regression produces fewer false positives, fewer customers wrongly flagged as likely to churn, making it the most balanced choice between catching real churners and avoiding wasted retention effort on customers who wouldn't have churned anyway.

 ## Key Observations
-- All three models show a strong bias toward predicting the positive (churn) class, reflected in the very high recall but modest precision and accuracy — this pattern often shows up when the churn class is a large share of the dataset.
+- All three models show a strong bias toward predicting the positive (churn) class, reflected in the very high recall but modest precision and accuracy, this pattern often shows up when the churn class is a large share of the dataset.
 - Decision Tree and Random Forest produced nearly identical metrics, suggesting the Random Forest's ensembling added little value here, likely because both were trained with default (unconstrained) tree depth, leading to similar overfitting behavior.
 - Overall accuracy (~50-59%) across all models indicates there is meaningful room for improvement.

 ## Business Recommendations
 - Deploy Logistic Regression as the primary churn-prediction model given its best precision/recall balance.
-- Since recall is very high across all models, the business can be confident that at-risk customers are largely being identified — the main opportunity for improvement is reducing false positives, which will make retention campaigns more targeted and cost-effective.
+- Since recall is very high across all models, the business can be confident that at-risk customers are largely being identified, the main opportunity for improvement is reducing false positives, which will make retention campaigns more targeted and cost-effective.
 - Use model outputs to prioritize outreach (offers, support calls, loyalty incentives) toward customers flagged as high-risk.

 ## Future Improvements